openshift/imagebuilder/README.md

   are not available when running Docker builds
 * Mount external files into the build that are not persisted as part of the final image (i.e. "secrets")
+* If there are no RUN commands in the Dockerfile, the container is created and committed, but never started.

 The final image should be 99.9% compatible with regular docker builds, but bugs are always possible.